 RankBrain identifies patterns behind different search queries.
 It uses these learned connections to understand similarities in future searches.
 It groups various complex queries together and associates them with the most valuable search results.

-Who are affected?
+Who is affected?

-Lack of query-specific relevance features
+* Lack of query-specific relevance features

-Ways to optimize for Rankbrain update
+* Ways to Optimize for Rankbrain update

-The prime motive of Possum update is to diversify the local results and to put a serious end to the spammy practices. , Possum also gave a boost to businesses that are outside the physical city area.
+The prime motive of the Possum update is to diversify the local results and to put a serious end to the spammy practices. , Possum also gave a boost to businesses that are outside the physical city area.

 Launch Date: September 1, 2016

-Possum Update Recovery Tips:
+Possum Update Recovery Tips

 Fred got its name from Google's Gary Illyes, who jokingly suggested that all updates be named "Fred".

 Google Fred looked at the quality of websites.
 Fred targets are the ones that violate Google's webmaster guidelines.
 However, the majority of websites affected by Fred are content sites that have a large number of ads and seem to have been created for the purpose of generating revenue.

 Launch date: March 8, 2017.